atomic-state/http-react/README.md

 }
 ```

-**(New):** You can pass a string to `useFetcher` or a configuration object.
+You can pass a string to `useFetcher` or a configuration object.
 If you pass a string as the first argument, that will be used as the url to fetch and the config will be taken from the second argument (optional)

 ```tsx
 import { useFetcher } from "http-react-fetcher";